Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-13-tall-tales.md

 "Yes, I remember the briefing.
 Still...
 It's refreshing.
 I've spent months in offices in London and Toronto ahead of this assignment, finally *being* here is wonderful."

-You'll enjoy the night sky."
+"You'll enjoy the night sky."
 Jen told him.
 "There's no light pollution here, so you can see EVERYTHING."

 "I bought a telescope among my personal effects."
 Sir Jeremy admitted.
 "I've always been something of an amateur astronomer.
 The chance to survey new stars and constellations was part of what convinced me to take this commission."